Alexis-Bll/network-lab-portfolio/README.md

 I am a UK-based **Junior IT Support and Network Engineer** working for an **MSP**, with a **First Class degree in Forensic Computing & Security from Bournemouth University**.

-I have achieved the **Cisco CCNA certification** and built this lab portfolio to strengthen my practical networking, infrastructure, and troubleshooting skills.
+I have achieved the **Cisco CCNA certification** and built this portfolio to develop and demonstrate practical networking, infrastructure, and troubleshooting skills.

-I am continuing to develop my skills in enterprise networking, network security, firewalls, and MSP-style support environments, with a particular interest in **Fortinet technologies**.
+I am continuing to expand my knowledge in enterprise networking, network security, firewalls, and MSP-style support environments, with a particular interest in **Fortinet technologies**.

 ---

 ## What This Portfolio Demonstrates

-This portfolio highlights my ability to design, configure, test, and document realistic network environments, including:
+This portfolio highlights my ability to design, configure, validate, and document realistic network environments, including:

 - Multi-site enterprise network design
 - VLAN segmentation and inter-VLAN routing